 Will college placement assistance still be provided?

 Yes.
-JPII students benefit from the assistance of a full-time college counselor and not only will that continue, but additional guidance resources will be added to provide our students and parents the smoothest transition possible from JPII to the college of their choice.
+JPII students benefit from the assistance of a full-time, licensed school counselor as well as our unique partnership with Dr. Tara Parker and Premier College Prep Consulting to provide them and their parents with the smoothest transition possible from JPII to the college of their choice.

 Will the athletics programs/sports change?